smscommunity/sms-guide/_game/shines/ricco/episode8.md

 - Fruits from the fruit machine despawn 40 seconds after they come out (as opposed to 2 minutes after being moved like every other fruit in the game)

 ### 79/96+
-Its not too complicated for this strat.
 Grab the turbo in the cage in the boat in front of you.
 Use it to go quickly grab the rocket under the helipad (where you fight Blooper in Ricco 5).
 Then grab a coconut up off the tree on the cliffside and put it in a spot where you can pick it back up.
 Rocket storage twice then grab the coconut, then sidestep off the ledge activating your rocket storage.
 Use Y-Cam if needed to adjust your angle.
 You will need to land on the platform with the caged Shine Sprite.
 Place the coconut while standing on the 5th row of dots on the platform's texture, and jump and grab the cage.
 Climb down into the coconut and it should clip you through.

 {% include yt.html id="hNOd6v4dfiA" %}